frirsta/magazine-blog/README.md

 * GitHub - Used to host the website
 * GitPod - For deployment of the website
 * [Miro](https://miro.com/) - For creating the Wireframes
+* Bootstrap - CSS framwork
+* Heroku - The platform where the application is deployed

 ### Libraries
 * pip3 install 'django<4' - To get django framework